just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-02-tea-lesson-plan-1.rst

 .. shortanswer:: mcsp-ais-1-2-3

-	In 1-2 sentences, summarize the pedagogy that you saw used in this lesson.
+	In 1-2 sentences, explain how the instructional strategies used in this lesson support the CS learning.

 .. raw:: html